see7e/programming-studies/Languages/C/README.md

 Static variables are a powerful feature in programming that allows data to persist across function calls or throughout a program's execution.
 They are particularly useful for scenarios where you need to maintain state, count events, or cache data efficiently.
 However, it's essential to use them judiciously and understand their scope to avoid unexpected behavior in your code.
 When employed correctly, static variables can enhance the clarity and efficiency of your programs.

+## External Variables

+External variables share the variables among the multiple C files.
+The `extern` keyword is used in the C programming language to declare external variables.

+## Automatic Variables

+Variables declared with `auto` keywords are known as automatic variables.
+The variables declared inside the block of functions are automatic variables by default.
+The scope of automatic variables is inside the block in which it is declared.

+# Functions
 ## Variadic Functions

 [Variadic functions](https://www.geeksforgeeks.org/variadic-function-templates-c/) are [functions](https://www.geeksforgeeks.org/functions-in-c/) that can take a variable number of [arguments](https://www.geeksforgeeks.org/command-line-arguments-in-c-cpp/).
 In [C programming](https://www.geeksforgeeks.org/c/), a variadic function adds flexibility to the program.
 It takes one fixed argument and then any number of arguments can be passed.
 The variadic function consists of at least one fixed variable and then an ellipsis(…) as the last parameter.